 Not to mention that when you haven't eaten in several hours, your blood sugar levels naturally drop, which can cause you to abruptly wake up in the middle of the night, feeling anxious.
 Disruptions during sleep can be harmful to your health, especially when they occur during the most pivotal stage of sleep, known as the rapid eye movement (REM) cycle.
 This stage is important for retaining information that you learned during the day and storing it into memory, and it repeats several times throughout the course of your sleep.
 Of course, not having enough sleep can cause other complications to arise, in addition to not being able to remember things.

-“Too little sleep can also interfere with weight management and can pose a safety risk, in terms of cognitive function and driving," says Sass.
+"Too little sleep can also interfere with weight management and can pose a safety risk, in terms of cognitive function and driving," says Sass.
 In this case, IF isn't helping you lose weight, it's one of the 27 Weight Loss Habits That Are Actually Making You Gain Weight.

 You've had a history of disordered eating or eating disorders.